BootstrapJS/browser-requirejs-react/README.md

       application
 - `Library/require.config.js` handles all the *require.js* configuration for
   development and production builds
+- `Library/require.config.build.js` allows certain aspects of the configuration to be specifically overwritten for builds.
+Like for example using a preminified React.js version.
 - Tests are stored under `Specifications`
     - They are named `*.spec.js`
     - The used framework is Jasmine